SAP-samples/automation-pilot-examples/auto-scale-neo-app/README.md

 Furthermore, with the help of SAP Alert Notification this command can be automatically triggered whenever the CPU load metric of your application instance reaches a critical level.

-This example is described in details by this blog post: [Application autoscaling with Automation Pilot and Alert Notification](https://blogs.sap.com/2021/06/04/application-autoscaling-with-automation-pilot-and-alert-notification-in-sap-btp-neo-environment/)
+This example is described in further details by this blog post: [Application autoscaling with Automation Pilot and Alert Notification](https://blogs.sap.com/2021/06/04/application-autoscaling-with-automation-pilot-and-alert-notification-in-sap-btp-neo-environment/)

 ## Requirements